sirech/talk-build-pipelines/presentation.md

 ???

-- Arguably every metric benefits from a solid pipeline, but these two are particularly so
+- An automated, high quality pipeline can have a direct, measurable impact in these two

 ---

 class: transition

 # Before we talk about pipelines...

+???

+- Big disclaimer

 ---